mjjstockman/setlistsharer/README.md

 ## Hero Image

 An eye-catching full screen image is placed under the navigation.
 This helps grab the users attention and convey positive, professional feelings.
+This also holds some text that is centered.

 <img src="assets/images/index/class.jpg"  alt="The hero image">